-CORPORATE PRIORITY/POLICY CONTEXT/ AMBITIOUS FOR CROYDON

-Corporate Plan for Croydon 2018-2022

-The recommendations in this report are in line with the new operating model - 'getting the basics right for residents' and will contribute to the delivery of the following key priority / outcome: 'Our children and young people thrive and reach their full potential':

-- Children and young people in Croydon are safe, healthy and happy, and aspire to be the best they can be - Every child and young person can access high quality education and youth facilities - Ensure there are high quality school places for Croydon's increasing numbers of children and young people

-Education and Learning: working in partnership with all Croydon schools to deliver the very best for all our young people.
-Working with schools to ensure that resources are targeted at those social groups that currently under-perform in school exam attainment.
+Children and Young People Scrutiny Sub-Committee 19 January 2021 Education Quality and Standards: Blended Learning overview Debbie Jones - Interim Executive Director, Children, Families and Education Shelley Davies - Interim Director, Education Councillor Alisa Flemming, Cabinet Member for Children, Young People and Learning All Corporate Plan for Croydon 2018-2022 The recommendations in this report are in line with the new operating model - 'getting the basics right for residents' and will contribute to the delivery of the following key priority / outcome: 'Our children and young people thrive and reach their full potential': • Children and young people in Croydon are safe, healthy and happy, and aspire to be the best they can be • Every child and young person can access high quality education and youth facilities • Ensure there are high quality school places for Croydon's increasing numbers of children and young people Education and Learning: working in partnership with all Croydon schools to deliver the very best for all our young people.
+Working with schools to ensure that resources are

-FINANCIAL IMPACT

-There are no financial considerations with this report.

-FORWARD PLAN KEY DECISION REFERENCE NO.:

-This is not a key executive decision.

-The Leader of the Council has delegated to the Cabinet the power to make the decisions set out in the recommendations below

-1. RECOMMENDATIONS

-The Cabinet is recommended to

-1.1.
-Note this report on Blended Learning and Catch Up Curriculum.

-2. EXECUTIVE SUMMARY
+1. EXECUTIVE SUMMARY

-2.1 This report details and summerises the strategies Croydon Schools have in place to support pupils progress in terms of their learning and to help them catch up.
+1.1 This report details and summerises the strategies Croydon Schools have in place to support pupils progress in terms of their learning and to help them catch up.
 This report will provide the Croydon perspective of a National issue.
 This report will also illustrate how schools are prepared for, and dealing with, students potentially returning to school and then having a period of isolation before returning to school due to Covid.

-2.2 Borough Context
+2.1 Borough Context

-- 2.3 No Croydon schools closed during the National Lockdown phase of the Covid Pandemic through the use of hubs and locality planning. - 2.4 Education Directorate Officers & Advisers worked closely with school leaders, Governors, Professional Associations and Trade Unions in supporting schools develop strategies for blended learning for pupils, a recovery curriculum, a safeguarding and pastoral focus for return to school while engaging in passive assessment to ensure pupils have settled before more formative approaches. - 2.5 All schools re-opened on September 1st 2020 with the majority holding inset days during the first week to update staff on Covid plans. - 2.6 A multi-agency approach has been undertaken to provide support for schools and other educational settings on Covid Safety. - 2.7 A multi-agency approach has been undertaken to provide for schools and other educational settings on non-covid safeguarding and recovery. - 2.8 Schools risk assessments and plans in relation to the new school year were approved by Governing Bodies and submitted to the Education Directorate.
-Follow up was undertaken as appropriate. - 2.9 Significant concerns, for example, around transport, attendance and funding have been escalated to the Regional Schools' Commissioner (RSC) (A weekly meeting has been undertaken between the LA and the RSC Office since March - 2.10 School Leaders have expressed concern and frustration around central government guidance on the examination series 2021 and also on what will be assessed.
-They have also expressed concern over digital resourcing. - 2.11 Case studies that show more detail of what schools have been doing can be seen in the appendix 1.
+- No Croydon schools closed during the National Lockdown phase of the Covid Pandemic through the use of hubs and locality planning. - Education Directorate Officers & Advisers worked closely with school leaders, Governors, Professional Associations and Trade Unions in supporting schools develop strategies for blended learning for pupils, a recovery curriculum, a safeguarding and pastoral focus for return to school while engaging in passive assessment to ensure pupils have settled before more formative approaches. - All schools re-opened on September 1st 2020 with the majority holding inset days during the first week to update staff on Covid plans. - A multi-agency approach has been undertaken to provide support for schools and other educational settings on Covid Safety. - A multi-agency approach has been undertaken to provide for schools and other educational settings on non-covid safeguarding and recovery. - Schools risk assessments and plans in relation to the new school year were approved by Governing Bodies and submitted to the Education Directorate.
+Follow up was undertaken as appropriate. - Significant concerns, for example, around transport, attendance and funding have been escalated to the Regional Schools' Commissioner (RSC) (A weekly meeting has been undertaken between the LA and the RSC Office since March - School Leaders have expressed concern and frustration around central government guidance on the examination series 2021 and also on what will be assessed.
+They have also expressed concern over digital resourcing. - Case studies that show more detail of what schools have been doing can be seen in the appendix 1.